 Organisation and Leadership: How do you organise and lead the innovation process?
 How do you manage interactions within and between complex organisations, both in terms of formal and informal structures?

 Project Management: How do you lead projects, a common way of organising innovation work?
 How do you share know-how between the projects and the regular organisation?

 Societal aspects: How do you ensure that the innovation work goes hand-in-hand with concerns of societal well-being, ethics, and environmental responsibility?

 Presentation skills: How do you most successfully present your ideas and proposals to a variety of audiences, including boards of directors, partners, managers, and co-workers?

 The first year of the programme consists of courses in innovation management, project management, business, industrialisation, engineering ethics, etc. In addition to courses, towards the end of the first year, you apply your knowledge in a larger commercialisation project carried out as a group project.

 During the second year, you specialise in the field of management of technological innovation.
 You take courses such as philosophy of innovation, qualitative and quantitative methods, as well as elective courses.
 In the second semester of the second year, you conduct an independent project.

-The programme leads to a Master of Science degree (120 credits) with Industrial Engineering as the main field of study.
+The programme leads to a Master of Science degree (120 credits) with Industrial Engineering and Management as the main field of study.